(For graduate programs, please see the Graduate Programs section of the Voiland School website.)

 Student Learning Outcomes for the BS Degree in the Bioengineering Program

-- BIOENGINEERING DESIGN: Students demonstrate ability to design engineering solutions to meet needs with biological considerations and constraints of producers, users, investors and society.
+- BIOENGINEERING DESIGN: Students demonstrate ability to design engineering solutions to meet needs with biological, public health, safety and welfare considerations and within global, economic, environmental, professional, technical and societal constraints.

-- COMMUNICATION: Students demonstrate ability to communicate effectively in written and oral forms to interdisciplinary audiences.
+- COMMUNICATION: Students demonstrate ability to communicate effectively in written and oral forms to a range of interdisciplinary audiences.

-- INDEPENDENT LEARNING: Students demonstrate awareness of a need for ongoing professional growth and ability to learn independently to address challenges they encounter.
+- INDEPENDENT LEARNING: Students demonstrate awareness of a need for ongoing professional growth and an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

-- PHYSIOLOGY AND BIOLOGY: Students demonstrate advanced knowledge of physiology and biology and can identify and solve problems which require the integration of that knowledge with engineering and advanced mathematical tools.
+- PHYSIOLOGY AND BIOLOGY: Students demonstrate knowledge of physiology and biology and can identify and solve problems which require the integration of that knowledge with engineering and advanced mathematical tools, including those associated with the interactions between living and non-living systems.

 Washington State University Goals for a Baccalaureate Education